bgmwaring/bookBot/README.md

 Book Bot is a python program that takes a text file as input and details its word and character counts.
 This project was mainly intended as practice as its function is not novel.
 Currently Book Bot runs on a Gooey produced GUI.

 ### Status
-This is a completed project and I am unlikely to return to it.
+This is a completed project but I am currently using it to learn how PyPI and python publishing works.

 ## Installation